 By including these key terms in relevant linking.
 You’re effectively giving the search engine a ‘nudge in the right direction.’
 Other than indexing and crawling, internal linking helps users navigate your site with ease.

 “Why are internal links important?” is the question we should always ask ourselves when designing a website or coming up with a new blog post for our website.

 Internal links allow users to navigate your site easily.
 And if done properly, they can help boost your Search Engine Optimization.
-Typically speaking, search engine crawlers will only follow links that lead to pages that are found on your domain.
+Typically, search engine crawlers will only follow links that lead to pages found on your domain.
 But with the help of some plugins, you can get them to go to other places.